ddev/ddev/docs/content/users/usage/uninstall.md

 You can use [`ddev clean`](commands.md#clean) to uninstall the vast majority of things DDEV has touched.
 For example, `ddev clean <project>` or `ddev clean --all`.

-To uninstall just a project: [`ddev delete <project>`](commands.md#delete).
+To uninstall one project, run [`ddev delete <project>`](commands.md#delete).
 This removes any hostnames in `/etc/hosts` and removes your database.
 If you don’t want it to make a database backup/snapshot on the way down, include the `--omit-snapshot` option: `ddev delete --omit-snapshot <project>`.

 To remove all DDEV-owned `/etc/hosts` entries: [`ddev hostname --remove-inactive`](commands.md#hostname).